gamer-project/gamer/doc/wiki/Developing-with-VS-Code.md

-# Developing Gamer with Visual Studio Code
+# Developing GAMER with Visual Studio Code

-This guide provides step-by-step instructions on how to set up and use Visual Studio Code (VS Code) for developing the Gamer codebase.
+This guide provides step-by-step instructions on how to set up and use Visual Studio Code (VS Code) for developing the GAMER codebase.

 ## Setup

 ### Prerequisites

-- **Quick Start**: Follow the instructions in the [[Quick Start | Quick-Start]] guide to download Gamer and do at least one [[demo | Quick-Start:-1D-Shock-Tube]].
+- **Quick Start**: Follow the instructions in the [[Quick Start | Quick-Start]] guide to download GAMER and do at least one [[demo | Quick-Start:-1D-Shock-Tube]].
 - **Visual Studio Code**: Download and install from [https://code.visualstudio.com/](https://code.visualstudio.com/).
 - **C/C++ Extension**: Install the "C/C++" extension from the VS Code Marketplace.

 ### Setting up the workspace

 1. **Launch VS Code**.
-2. **Open the Gamer Project Folder**:
+2. **Open the GAMER Project Folder**:
    - Go to `File` > `Open Folder...`.
-   - Select your Gamer project directory.
+   - Select your GAMER project directory.

 ### Disabling auto-formatting